bensoille/lambda-tu-exercise/EXERCISES.md

 # Exercises

-Once the app is up and running (see [this page](README.md) for setup instructions), the real work begins :)
+Once the app is up and running (see [this page](https://github.com/bensoille/lambda-tu-exercise/blob/master/README.md) for setup instructions), the real work begins :)

-When doing exercises, **please create branches and do your work in branches** : you can then merge tham to master, of course, if you want.

 # Checkout exercice branch